-Looking For a New Jeep Compass in your area?
+Looking for a Used Compass in your area?

 Average User Score

 A low sticker price, an available off-road-oriented package, some decent ride comfort, and optional fold-down premium liftgate speakers all help Jeep’s 2012 Compass compact crossover find a comfortable niche.The Bad

 Tepid acceleration from both available 4-cylinder engine choices as well as poor mileage figures from the larger four-banger with the 4-wheel-drivetrain, not to mention cramped rear quarters and challenged rearward visibility, continue to keep the 2012 Compass mini-ute well behind the class leaders.

 Though Jeep’s 2012 Compass compact crossover could use a few more ponies and a few extra standard features, it still offers the budget-minded family plenty of utility and some hefty value.
 Those folks that own this little SUV find it a bit more praiseworthy than most reviewers, thus prospective tire-kickers might be wise to put a test-drive of this downsized ute somewhere on their to-do list.